Zarganar: Artistic contributions

-KESKILYA Zarganar's contributions to the revival of popularity of anyeint (also spelled anyein) among the younger generations of Burmese cannot be overstated.
-Anyeint shows are a form of traditional theater combining dance, music and comedy that has come to play a central role in Burmese society—performed at a wide range of secular and religious events, from weddings to pagoda festivals.
-The shows are traditionally led by one or more female performers who dance and sing playful songs, and a troupe of comedians (usually 4 or 5) provide comic relief between the sing-dance routines of the female performers.
-Before Zarganar came along, the popularity of anyeint shows had been in long decline (especially in urban areas).
+Zarganar's contributions to the revival of popularity of anyeint (also spelled anyein) among the younger generations of Burmese cannot be overstated.
+Anyeint shows are a form of traditional theater combining dance, music and comedy that have come to play a central role in Burmese society by being performed at a wide range of secular and religious events, from weddings to pagoda festivals.
+The shows are traditionally led by one or more female performers who dance and sing playful songs, and a troupe of comedians (usually 4 or 5) provide comic relief in-between the song-and-dance routines of the female performers.
+Before Zarganar came along, the popularity of anyeint shows had long been in decline (especially in urban areas).

-Zarganar helped to revitalize the art by changing the format upside down.
+Zarganar helped to revitalize the art by turning the format upside-down.
 By using humor to push the envelope against government censors, his anyeint shows generated immense interest among Burmese of all backgrounds, and in the process attracted new generations of fans to anyeint shows.
 Zarganar did not invent the art of using puns and double entendres, which had long been part of traditional Burmese humor but in many ways he perfected it in the Burmese language.
-(The tonal monosyllabic Burmese language with many homophones seemed particularly suited for double talk.)
+The tonal monosyllabic Burmese language with many homophones seemed particularly suited for double talk.
 People were drawn to his vaudevillian routines filled with seemingly innocent silly banter among comedians not only because they were bitingly funny but also because they cleverly highlighted the failures of the government.

-In the mid-1980s, Zarganar and his comedians were the main draw to their anyeint show.
+In the mid-1980s, Zarganar and his comedians were the main draw to their anyeint shows.
 People went to see the comedians first, and the pretty female performers second.
-Today, Anyeint shows are still nominally led by female performers but the comedians-cum-social commentators are what most people go to see.
-The most popular shows are led by the comedians such as Thee-Lay-Thee who are willing to poke fun at the government.
+Today, anyeint shows are still nominally led by female performers but the comedians-cum-social commentators are what most people go to see.
+The most popular shows are led by comedians such as Thee-Lay-Thee who are willing to poke fun at the government.